chinapedia/wikipedia.ko/Page/모듈:For_nowiki.md

-> This article is converted from Wikipedia: [:For nowiki](https://ko.wikipedia.org/wiki/:For_nowiki).
+> This article is converted from Wikipedia: [모듈:For nowiki](https://ko.wikipedia.org/wiki/모듈:For_nowiki).

 local p = {}